auchenberg/kenneth.io/source/_posts/2015-10-28-joining-microsoft-and-relocating-to-vancouver.md

 ## 2015 has been amazing

 The past year has been an amazing adventure, where I’ve traveled and explored 14 new countries.
 I’ve had time to write more open source, and make more tooling-related experiments.
-I’ve spoken at [new conferences](http://jscamp.ro) and [communities](http://www.harbour-front.hk/).
+I’ve spoken at [new conferences](http://jscamp.ro) and gotten to know new [communities](http://www.harbour-front.hk/).
 I’ve meet so many new wonderful people, through my travel adventures but also through new networks like [World Economic Forum](http://www.weforum.org/), where I’ve become one of the [Global Shaper's](http://www.weforum.org/community/global-shapers).

 The most important thing during 2015 has been that I’ve had the time to take a step back and reflect on what I really wanted to do going forward.